Jemrich27/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Variables and constants are ideal steps
+Constants are not changing in any way!